 - 2.)
 Remove front side panel (This is the side where the main topside control panel is located) so electrical can be hooked up to the spa system pack.
-Panels are removed by unscrewing the screws in the corner sections and side panels. - 3.)
-Fill spa at least 1" above filter.
+Panels are removed by unscrewing the screws in the corner sections and side panels (using #2 square bit).
+Using a phillilps screwdriver may result in stripping of the screw. - 3.)
+Fill spa at least 1" above the filters.
 We recommend filling the spa through the filter area. - 4.)
 Turn the power on to the spa.
 Spa will go through its priming mode.
 This lasts approximately 5 minutes. - 5.)
 It may be necessary to bleed air from the pump(s) on your spa if, after start up, your spa pumps do not operate.

 Due to the nature of water flow and hydro-therapy pumps, please be advised that air locking of pumps may occur.
-We have taken measures to reduce the possibility of this, but it still may occur, especially after refilling a spa.
+Master Spas has taken measures to reduce the possibility of this, but it still may occur, especially after refilling a spa.
 This is not a service covered under warranty.